brankowss/scala-spark-ecommerce-pipeline/README.md

 -   **Methodology:** The "Stages" tab in the Spark UI was used to review the duration and data shuffling metrics for each step of the Spark job.
 -   **Key Observation:** The longest-running stages are those involving joins and aggregations on the `fct_sales` table, which is expected.
 A potential future optimization could be to partition the Hive tables by date to reduce the amount of data scanned during the daily load.

+## Bonus Task (EP-12): Twitter Trend Analysis

+As a bonus, a complete, parallel mini-batch pipeline was built to analyze near real-time data from Twitter.

+-   **Architecture:** The pipeline uses a custom Python producer (`twitter-producer`) that connects to the **Twitter API v2 "Recent Search" endpoint**.
+It fetches a batch of recent tweets matching product keywords and sends them as messages to an **Apache Kafka** topic.
+-   **Processing:** A dedicated Spark job (`KafkaBatchProcessor.scala`) consumes the batch of messages from Kafka, processes the tweets, and writes the top trending products to a new `trending_products` table in PostgreSQL.
+-   **Visualization:** A dashboard in Metabase (`Bonus - Live Trends`) visualizes the results from the `trending_products` table.

 ## Architecture

 ![Architecture Diagram](docs/images/architecture_diagram.png)